potterLim/programming-studio/README.md

 ```

 1. **Assignment/**
     - Official course assignments that follow specific guidelines and provided skeleton code.
     - Solutions closely adhere to the assignment requirements.

 2. **C Boot Camp**
     - Pre-course review folder containing solutions to C programming practice problems.

+3. **C Coding Test**
+    - Provides solutions to the C coding test problems after completing the C review section of the course.

-3. **Lab/**
+4. **Lab/**
     - Written according to my personal coding style rather than strict assignment guidelines.
     - Although some features or logic may overlap with assignment content, the implementations here reflect my own design choices and coding practices.

-4. **.gitignore**
+5. **.gitignore**
     - Specifies files and directories excluded from version control.

-5. **README.md**
+6. **README.md**
     - Describes the repository’s purpose, structure, and main areas of study.